 A quarterly marketing review is important for the following reasons:

-- It helps you determine which marketing activities are working
+- It helps you determine which marketing activities are working and what are not

 - The right activities help you continue to move towards your outcome goal